Ryanaco/ryan_aco.github.io/index.md

 1. <a name="1"></a> *Journal of Environmental Psychology*.
 (2018). ["The Impact of Temperature on Aggression and Crime Rates."](https://www.journals.elsevier.com/journal-of-environmental-psychology)

 2. <a name="2"></a> *American Journal of Public Health*.
 (2021). ["Crime Patterns During the COVID-19 Pandemic: A Multi-City Analysis."](https://ajph.aphapublications.org)

+3. <a name="3"></a> *Scientific Reports*.
+(2020). ["Socio-economic, built environment, and mobility conditions associated with crime: a study of multiple cities."](https://www.nature.com/articles/s41598-020-70808-2)

+4. <a name="4"></a> *McKinsey & Company*.
+(2024). ["Start spreading the news: New York City travel and tourism are back."](https://www.mckinsey.com/industries/travel/our-insights/start-spreading-the-news-new-york-city-travel-and-tourism-are-back)